TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **Axis Titles**:
    - X-axis: Label as **"Pizza Size"**.
    - Y-axis: Label as **"Quantity Sold"**.

-#### Interpretation
-This Bar Chart offers a quick, visual comparison of sales by pizza size, helping identify which sizes drive the most revenue.
-Such insights enable data-driven decisions regarding inventory management and promotional strategies.

 ### Step 3: Add a Slicer for Enhanced Interactivity